Carl Froch vs. George Groves II

 Carl Froch vs. George Groves II, billed as Unfinished Business and The Rematch, was a professional boxing match contested on 31 May 2014 at Wembley Stadium in London.
-It was a rematch of the first fight between Carl Froch and George Groves in 2013, with Froch's unified WBA (Regular) and IBF super-middleweight titles at stake as before.
+It was a rematch of the first fight between Carl Froch and George Groves in 2013, with Froch's unified World Boxing Association (WBA) (Regular version) and International Boxing Federation (IBF) super-middleweight titles at stake as before.

 Froch won the fight by knockout in the eighth round, which was named the Knockout of the Year by The Ring magazine.
 The event drew a then-record attendance figure of 80,000 and grossed over £22 million, and was named the Event of the Year by The Ring.
+This would be Froch's final professional fight before announcing his retirement a year later.

 Background

 Carl Froch and George Groves first fought on 23 November 2013 at the Manchester Arena (then known as the Phones4u Arena).
 In that fight, Froch's two world titles were also at stake.
 Groves scored a surprise knockdown in the opening round and went on to build up a lead on all three judges' scorecards.
 In round nine, the fight ended in highly controversial circumstances when Froch managed land a series of punches to hurt Groves, which prompted referee Howard Foster to stop the fight on a technical knockout.
 The result was heavily protested by Groves and his team, as well as by fans and the media, creating immediate demand for a rematch.